"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 This is as close as it can get to a near perfect application of "action at a distance" in gaming.
 It only requires a dealer's random release of the ball.

-Relative to a series of random measurements --of anything-- all that is randomly measured and statistically delivered is on, in to and from ... the diameter of the field, object or game!
+Relative to a series of random measurements --of anything-- all that is randomly delivered and measured is in, on, to, and from the diameter of the field, object or game!

 Circles and wheels have four poles (the quadrants).
 Traditional random theory is based on a circle of two dimensions and four quadrant poles.

-Quantum Mechanics uses "action at a distance" to predict the opposing third pole of a diameter of one dimension and three poles ...which traditional random expectation and theory "pays off" (with geometric precision) as an opposing quadrant pole on a circle ("game" or wheel) of four quadrant poles.
+Quantum Mechanics uses "action at a distance" to predict the opposing third pole (as a matter of "spin") on the diameter of a split particle. diameter of one dimension and three poles ...which traditional random expectation and theory "pays off" (with geometric precision) as an opposing quadrant pole on the circumference of the particle, circle, wheel or "game" of two dimensions and four quadrant poles.

-The difference is a flat bet advantage.The advantage is in predicting a relative pi-angle pole that is a .33333.... geometric probability that traditional random theory expects and pays off as a .25 algebraic possibility.
-The difference is positively factored by the algebra of the gam'e two possible directions.
+The difference is a flat bet advantage.The advantage is in predicting a relative pi-angle pole (opposing pole such as "North" to "South") that is a .33333.... geometric probability that traditional random theory expects and pays off as a .25 algebraic possibility.
+The difference is positively factored by the algebra of the game's two possible directions.

 The gravity bet has little to do with previous "numbers."
+They are just reference flags fora geometric position.
 In the first instance of randomness, it is not "numbers" on a circle that are gravitationally occurring.
 The "numbers" are only reference points that, without relativity, are meaningless by themselves.
 The truth of randomness is not found in the algebra of a circle or game.
 It is found only in the relative geometric positions of the circle or game's diameter.
 It is found only with the methodology of "action at a distance."

-Action at a distance is a geometric finesse in which the middle event(s) or measurement(s) are allowed to happen but not predicted or"bet."
+Fundamentally, "action at a distance" is a geometric finesse over three random measurements.
+The second or "middle" event(s) or measurement(s) are simply allowed to happen but are not counted or predicted or "bet."
 Geometrically, it is the statistical elimination of the field or object or game's Center of Rotation (COR).

-The methodology of "action at a distance" delivers the flat bet advantage as a geometric probability on a diameter ...that destroys the traditional random theory of algebra from which it springs on a circle.
+The methodology of "action at a distance" delivers the flat bet advantage as a geometric probability on a diameter ...that destroys the traditional algebra which springs from randomness on a circle.

 Please carefully note it is sometimes difficult to find a wheel with a dealer using a random release.
 Experimenters may easily prove these matters of geometric probability with dice or an RNG (see: What's Cracking).